 History of the Fund

-In 2000, the CRD Board established a ten-year Land Acquisition Fund at a rate of $10 per average residential household.
-The fund generated approximately $1.7 million per year to purchase land for regional parks and trails, as documented in the CRD Regional Parks Master Plan (2000).
-In 2010, the Board extended the Land Acquisition Fund for another ten years and increased the fund by $2 per average residential household per year, to a maximum of $20 in 2014 through to 2019.
+In 2000, the CRD Board established the Land Acquisition Fund.
+The Land Acquisition Fund was initially set at a rate of $10 per average residential household and generated $1.6 million per year to purchase land for regional parks and trails.
+Acquisitions were guided by the Parks Master Plan, which set out a long-term vision for a broad system of interrelated park areas.
+In 2010, the Board extended the Land Acquisition Fund for another ten years and increased the rate by $2/ year until 2014 to its current level of $20 per average residential household until 2019.

 The CRD lands purchases are often made in partnership with other organizations.
 Since 2000, partners have contributed about 27% of the value of these acquisitions, with the CRD Land Acquisition Fund contributing the remainder.
 Our partners include The Land Conservancy of BC, Nature Conservancy of Canada, Government of Canada, Province of BC, land owners, individuals and business donors.

 The image gallery below shows examples of land acquired through the fund over the years.